swood15/TrafficViolationAnalysis/README.md

-Analysis of Traffic Violations in Montgomery, MD
+Analysis of Traffic Violations in Montgomery County, MD

 Team Members: